 Channel Islands Parasail, 3600 Harbor Blvd., Oxnard

 Get a big fill of sunshine and white sands at Oxnard’s uncrowded beaches, where you’ll find a variety of beachfront lodging options.
 Rent electric bikes at Wheel Fun bike rentals and ride around feeling the sea breeze on your skin.
 Lounge by the hotel pool or find a perfect stretch of sand to relax on the beach.
 Feeling more adventurous?
 Head to Channel Islands Harbor for a flight with Channel Islands Parasail.
 This safe, family-friendly* activity will have you soaring up, up, up to get a birds’ eye view of the harbor and coastline below (*children as young as two can go up with a parent or guardian).

 Stop 2: Oxnard’s Taco Trail

-It’s time to get your taco on!
-Next to strawberries, tacos are basically the official food of Oxnard, or should we say “Tacs”-nard.
-Whether you’re a foodie on a mission or a family looking for something everyone can agree on, tacos are the answer.
-Choose from dozens of Mexican restaurants, taquerias, and taco trucks along the Taco Trail (there’s even a taco map!).
-Some local favorites include Taqueria Cuernavaca, Taqueria El Tapatio, Tacos Jerez, and Yolanda’s Mexican Cafe (wash down your tasty tacos with their Star Wars themed margarita).
+After all that activity, it’s time to fill your bellies and get your taco on!
+Next to strawberries, tacos are arguably Oxnard’s signature dish—so much so, the town is often referred to as “Tacs-nard!”
+Whether you’re a foodie looking to broaden your taco connoisseurship or a family looking for something everyone can agree on, you can choose from dozens of Mexican restaurants, taquerias and taco trucks along the Oxnard Taco Trail—yes, there’s a taco map for that!
+Local favorites include Taqueria Cuernavaca, Taqueria El Tapatio, Tacos Jerez and Yolanda’s Mexican Café.

 Day 3: Channel Islands National Park